PelleLille/hsl-docs/auth.rst

   Defer the login request with a temporary (454) error.

   :param string reason: the defer message
   :param array options: an options array
   :return: doesn't return, script is terminated

+  The following options are available in the options array.

+   * **disconnect** (boolean) disconnect the client.
+The default is ``false``.
+   * **reply_codes** (array) The array may contain *code* (number) and *enhanced* (array of three numbers).
+The default is pre-defined.

+.. function:: Reply([reply, [options]])

+  Send a reply (334) message.
+The reply will be base64 encoded before sent to the client.
+This function is used to implement custom authentication mechanisms.

+  :param string reply: the reply message
+  :param array options: an options array
+  :return: doesn't return, script is terminated